Date: 15, 22, 29 August, 5 and 12 September 2020

 Master of Training & Development Griffith University, 2018; Master of Gerontology (Gold Award) SUSS, 2016; Master of Science (Transport System & Management) National University of Singapore, 2014; Specialist Postgraduate Diploma in Learning and Instruction National Institute of Education, 2017; Diploma in Theater Logistics Planners Program US Army Logistics University, 2013; Graduate Diploma in Defence Science and Technology National University of Singapore, 2005; Bachelor of Mechanical Engineering National Technological University, 1996

-Mr Sng is the Deputy Chief of ActiveSG, Sport Singapore responsible for engaging our community to lead an active lifestyle and live better through Sport.
+Mr Sng is the Chief of ActiveSG, Sport Singapore responsible for engaging our community to lead an active lifestyle and live better through Sport.
 He has proven a track record in creating value for organisations, having undertaken responsibilities in strategic planning and organisational change management.
 His operating philosophy is to bring out the best in people through engagement, training and development.

 He was Director of Logistics and Finance for the Inaugural Singapore Youth Olympics Games, Opening and Closing Ceremonies in 2010 involving 3,600 international athletes, about 20,000 participants and volunteers.
 In 2016, he interned at the Pacific Senior Activity Centre to design programmes, conducted visioning and teambuilding workshops for the leadership team.
 More recently, he was the independent Director of The Good Life Cooperative.
 He also volunteered to design the curriculum for the caregiver-centric training of the Silver Caregiver Cooperative.

 Mr Sng is a lifelong learner and authentic leader who derives meaning and purpose from leading teams to achieve extraordinary outcomes.